What Essential Resource Data Tell Us about our COVID Recovery

 One important source of data on the demand for essential resources comes from community-based information and referral organizations, such as local 211 organizations, the three-digit phone number to connect people to needed resources.
 Other potential sources of data include online community resource databases and healthcare-based programs that screen patients for essential needs and create linkages to local resources.
 In order to understand the potential value of these data for tracking essential resource demand and possibly guiding short-, medium-, and long-term interventions, we plotted trends over time in requests for assistance for several organizations that provide referrals to community resources in the San Francisco Bay Area.
 We plotted calls, online searches, and intake assessments beginning four weeks prior to the shelter in place order and extending to four weeks following shelter in place.
 We also tracked changes in the most common categories of resources requested, and in the demographics of people making requests.

-The Table below shows a notable increase in weekly requests for assistance among county 211 providers in the Bay Area, followed by a return to near baseline levels over the four weeks following shelter in place.
 The website 1Degree.org, which has users throughout the Bay Area, saw a visible increase in searches for community resources, which continued through four weeks following shelter in place orders.
 In contrast, intake assessments at the Health Leads help-desk at Contra Costa Health Services decreased and intake assessments remained low four weeks later.
 Calls and web searches following shelter in place were also higher than the same time last year, while intake assessments were lower.

 The Table below compares top requested resources from four weeks prior to shelter in place to four weeks following.
 With the exception of Health Leads at Contra Costa Health Services, housing and food assistance were most requested across all providers during both time periods, although there were some small shifts in the specific resources most commonly requested.